mkevenaar/chocolatey-packages/docs/packages/veeamoneagent.md

 >
 > Veeam ONE agent server **must** be installed on the machine that runs Veeam ONE Monitor server.

+To have choco remember parameters on upgrade, be sure to set `choco feature enable -n=useRememberedArgumentsForUpgrades`.

 ### Package Parameters

 The package accepts the following optional parameters: